csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 - **Year 4**: Start dissertation work; work toward strong conceptual understanding of area of research, and discipline as a whole; know the animal model research that informs your own research.
 Practice grant writing and expand knowledge of grant opportunities and mechanisms.
 Independently implement, trouble-shoot, conduct dissertation research in close coordination with mentor; write and test analysis scripts in matlab, R, or python; prepare analyses, iuncluding appropriate statistical inference; start to write up dissertation research and publish master's research or other pre-dissertation projects.
 - **Year 5**: Finish up dissertation; plan post-doctoral career in academia, industry, or other sector, in close communication woth mentor.
 Write-up and publish dissertation manuscript(s).
 Practice towards activities such as interviewing for positions, networking towards inducstry jobs, writing post-doc grants.
 Let your mentor know where you would like your farewell dinner/party to take place.

 Training in human neuroscience can be, and should be, very gratifying and fun for people with an inquisitive mind.
 We are tackling some of the most fascinating problems that exist in science, and we are a strong community of like-minded people.
-Despite all this, graduate training can be a stressful time and many of us had or have difficulties with this role, feeling inadequate, overwhelmed, or tired.
+Despite all this, graduate training can be stressful and many of us had or have difficulties with this role, feeling inadequate, overwhelmed, or tired.
 The PI is committed to help you deal with challenges that affect your ability to enjoy your training.
-There also many other resources available on campus, through various entities and groups.
+There also many other resources available on campus, through various institutions and groups.
 In the case of conflict, please follow the conflict resolution policies of the lab, which involve bringing potential conflict to the PI early and without hesitation.

 ### Post-Baccalaureate Researchers
 Post-baccalaureate researchers may fill several roles in the laboratory.
 Many post-baccs have graduated from a 4-year program and are looking to gain additional research experience by working in our laboratory.
 They plan to apply to graduate programs in the future, typically after 2-3 years of doing research with us.
 To take full advantage of this opportunity, post-baccs typically spend as much time in the lab as possible and take initiative to get exposure to methods and concepts they find exciting.
 Individuals with this type of career goal will engage in the following activities: